MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 6. Select **Send to all**.

 The email will be sent to all the recipients you specify.
 You can verify that the timelines for those entities are updated with the email.
-After you refresh the work list, all the records you just sent email to will move to the next step.<!--note from editor: Edit okay?
-I wasn't sure what "which is just being sent" meant.
-Also, I assume it's only those records you included in the bulk email that move to the next step, or am I wrong here?-->
+After you refresh the work list, all the records you just sent email to will move to the next step.

 ## Understand the Up next widget